Meconium aspiration syndrome (MAS) refers to breathing problems that a newborn baby may have when:

 MAS; Meconium pneumonitis (inflammation of the lungs); Labor - meconium; Delivery - meconium; Neonatal - meconium; Newborn care - meconium

 Crowley MA.
 Neonatal respiratory disorders.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
-Fanaroff and Martin's Neonatal-Perinatal Medicine.
-10th ed.
-St Louis, MO: Elsevier Saunders; 2015:chap 74.
+Fanaroff and Martin's Neonatal-Perinatal Medicine: Diseases of the Fetus and Infant.
+11th ed.
+Philadelphia, PA: Elsevier; 2020:chap 66.

 Wyckoff MH, Aziz K, Escobedo MB, et al. Part 13: Neonatal resuscitation: 2015 American Heart Association guidelines update for cardiopulmonary resuscitation and emergency cardiovascular care.
 Circulation.
 2015;132(18 Suppl 2):S543-S560.
 PMID: 26473001 pubmed.ncbi.nlm.nih.gov/26473001/.

 Updated by: Kimberly G. Lee, MD, MSc, IBCLC, Clinical Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.